How to Avoid Disruption by a Crisis with the Three D's

 Digitalization, distributed teams, and data management are key factors for stabilizing the impact of a crisis on your business.

 Digitalization, or digital transformation, equips companies to react faster than the spread of a crisis.
 They can be more proactive in the market, communicate better with customers, and be more flexible with their staffing.
-By focusing on people, process, and technology, the staff has the technology they need to be productive, business functions are streamlined, and the customer experience becomes a differentiating factor.
+By focusing on people, process, and technology, the staff use the technology they need to be productive, business functions are streamlined, and the customer experience becomes a differentiating factor.
 Finally, automating workflows and processes becomes a reality for companies as part of their digital transformations.

 Another consideration is for businesses to take the omnichannel approach, which is common in the retail industry.
 Retailers have been told they need to adopt omnichannel retail strategies to connect with customers, increase foot traffic, drive sales, and survive in the digital age.
 But in reality, why not apply omnichannel to B2B and be everywhere your corporate prospects are?
 When businesses embrace being visible and available across multiple digital channels, they make it easier for enterprise customers to do business with them, and naturally, become the provider of choice.